-This, Mr. Wilson says, is "the horselesscarriage model."
-Rensselaer, like many other universities, has added new technology to old teaching methods without thinking about how things could be done differfront of computer screens, engaged in what they are doing, participating in a class of about 50 that enables them to discuss ideas with the whole group or with instructors roaming around the room.
+This, Mr. Wilson says, is "the horseless-carriage model."
+Rensselaer, like many other universities, has added new technology to old teaching methods without thinking about how things could be done differently.

+The next stop is what Mr. Wilson wants to show off: Pairs of students working in front of computer screens, engaged in what they are doing, participating in a class of about 50 that enables them to discuss ideas with the whole group or with instructors roaming around the room.